edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/cli.rst

 1. successfully launch your app with a GUI program with **the default passphrase** in order to create your EAP in your stream folder
 2. cd to the stream folder used at 1
+3. modify the location of the stream config so that it would get launched without a local RTSP server

+    * e.g. `"location": "file:///mnt/nvme/toolkit_home/movies/ChuoHwy-720p-faststart.mp4"`
-3. run gstd
+4. run gstd
-4. run `edgestream-app` with the stream config used at 1 in your stream folder
+5. run `edgestream-app` with the stream config used at 1 in your stream folder
-5. for now, enter 9 to terminate your app
+6. for now, enter 9 to terminate your app
-6. kill gstd
+7. kill gstd

 .. code-block:: bash